hermangroup/docs/wallets/paper.rst

 .. figure:: img/paper-coin-control.png
    :width: 400px

-   Paper wallet address successfully imported into Dash Core Wallet from WIF private key
+   Paper wallet address successfully imported into Historia Core Wallet from WIF private key

 Since the paper wallet public address still holds the funds, it can also